Looking for a new role, but not sure your current CV is up to the job?

-Also, try to avoid clichés where possible and quantify your attributes by giving specific examples from previous positions.
+It’s also a good idea to avoid clichés, and quantify your attributes with specific examples from previous positions/education.
 Not only do they add value and a sense of realism to your statement, they also enhance your credibility.

-For most roles, successfully demonstrating your experience and achievements in previous positions is essential.
-Once again, write in reverse-chronological order, with the most recent jobs coming at the top.
+When it comes to your employment history – write in reverse-chronological order, with the most recent jobs coming at the top.

-Education should be included from GCSE (or equivalent) level on.
-Write in reverse-chronological order, with the most recent events coming at the top.
+Education should be included from GCSE (or equivalent) level onwards – in reverse-chronological order (with the most recent events at the top).

 State the number qualifications achieved and general grades you received (Maths and English at the very least).
-If you’re awaiting results, you may state mock/expected results where possible, although this is not essential.
+If you’re awaiting results, you can state mock/expected results where possible; although this is not essential.

-Include your degree classification, A level/IB (or equivalent) results and any other higher education diplomas if you have them.
-Use particular course modules you’ve undertaken to demonstrate your wider knowledge of the subject which may be relevant to the role you’re applying for.
+You can also include your degree classification, A level/IB (or equivalent) results and any other higher education diplomas if you have them.

 Hobbies & Interests

-Unless asked directly in the job posting, making references available on request is fine.
+Unless asked directly in the job posting, stating that references are available on request is fine.

 Sign up for more Career Advice